 Look for expenses to trim away

-The key thing you need to do to get away from your dependence on your next paycheck is to trim away unnecessary expenses.
+The critical thing you need to do to get away from your dependence on your next paycheck is to trim away unnecessary expenses.
 Most people have at least a few things they are spending money on that they do not strictly need.
 In many cases, you can cut back on these areas of extra spending for just a few months until you build up some savings, then start adding them back in as you can afford to.

-One common expense to get rid of is eating out at restaurants and fast food places.
+One ordinary expense to get rid of is eating out at restaurants and fast food places.
 You can also reduce the amount of money you spend on drinks, including alcohol, sodas, and specialty coffee.
 If shopping is your problem, withdraw a limited spending allowance in cash after each paycheck and use that for all your spending until your next paycheck.

 Begin paying bills right away